Vaka217/holbertonschool-AirBnB_clone_v2/README.md

+<b>This README was written by its repository's original authors: Ezra Nobrega and Justin Majetich.
+This is a forked repository that aims to add MySQL functionality to a pre-existing database, and it was created by Mauricio de Betolaza del Puerto and Gonzalo Cabaleiro.</b>

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.